przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

       - ${PWD}:/srv/jekylls
 {% endhighlight %}

-We may resolve this using [extends](https://docs.docker.com/compose/extends/) filed.
+We may resolve this using [extends](https://docs.docker.com/compose/extends/) field.
-To do it we need to split our configuration to two separate files.
-First will contain redundant definition, second will provide custom configuration fields.
+To do it we need to split our configuration into two separate files.
+The first will contain recurring definition, the second will provide custom configuration fields.

  `docker-compose-base.yml`
 {% highlight yaml %}